Davekimm/SileroVAD_RealtimeAPI_Unity/README.md

-# SileroVAD_RealtimeAPI
+# SileroVAD with RealtimeAPI in Unity

-This project integrates a VAD (Voice Activity Detection) ONNX model with the OpenAI Realtime API, enabling low-latency and multi-modal conversation.
+This project integrates a VAD (Voice Activity Detection) ONNX model with the OpenAI Realtime API, enabling low-latency and multi-modal conversation with speech detection.

 Test with Unity version 6000.0.67f1 on Mar 13, 2026.

 ## VAD Model

-This project uses the sherpa-onnx VAD model(silero_vad.onnx exported by k2-fsa).
+This project uses the sherpa-onnx Silero VAD model(silero_vad.onnx exported by k2-fsa).

 The VAD model runs on Sentis.